Clemson names replacement for longtime staffer Tim Bourret

 Clemson has found a replacement for legendary sports information director Tim Bourret.

-Ross Taylor has been hired as Clemson’s Assistant AD for Football Communications, AD Dan Radakovich and football coach Dabo Swinney announced Monday afternoon.
+Ross Taylor has been hired as Clemson’s assistant AD for Football Communications, AD Dan Radakovich and football coach Dabo Swinney announced Monday afternoon.

 Taylor spent the previous seven years working for the Washington Redskins.
-He served as the Director of Communications for the Redskins for the past three seasons.
+He served as the director of Communications for the Redskins for the past three seasons.

 “Ross stood out in an extremely competitive field of qualified candidates, and we’re excited to have him join our program and build on the legacy of Tim Bourret,” Swinney said in a statement.
 “His experience, personality and demeanor make him a great fit for our team.”